nilutz/graph-2-text/README.md

 # Foundations
-This code is heavily based on the code used in the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](http://aclweb.org/anthology/W18-6501) by Diego Marcheggiani and Laura Perez-Beltrachini.
-They leverage the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) library with a Graph Convolutional Network encoder.6
+This code is fork and is heavily based on the code used in the paper [Deep Graph Convolutional Encoders for Structured Data to Text Generation](http://aclweb.org/anthology/W18-6501) by Diego Marcheggiani and Laura Perez-Beltrachini.
+They leverage the [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) library with a Graph Convolutional Network encoder.

-Basically I added some code for the context vectors and random sampling
+Basically I added some code for the context vectors and my own dataset

 ### Dependencies
  - Python 3